NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/Storage.md

 # If the connection fails, reset the permissions on the key file:
 chmod 600 /home/jovyan/.globusonline/lta/relay-anonymous-key.pem

+# If the connection still fails, start the client like this to get more information
+globusconnectpersonal -debug
 ```

 Then add the directories you want to share with globus, by opening File -> Preferences: